-The Manager is an optional application as you can design HMI projects directly on the Interact Xpress device or through a remote browser.
+The Manager is an optional application as you can design HMI projects directly on the Interact Xpress machine or through a remote browser.
 Using the Manager does provide you with the ability to manage multiple Interact Xpress projects within a single application.

-Refer to Chapter 4, Using Interact Xpress Manager, for a complete description of the features and functions associated with the Manager.
+Refer to Using Interact Xpress Manager, for a complete description of the features and functions associated with the Manager.

-The Shell Enviornment
+The Shell Environment

-The Interact Xpress Shell is a software program that runs on the Xpress device.
+The Interact Xpress Shell is a software program that runs on the Xpress machine.
 Each time you enter Interact Xpress or open a project in Interact Xpress Manager, the Shell window is displayed as shown below.

-The Shell environment is used for a variety of device configuration operations.
-You can also use the Designer and Runtime enviornments from the Shell interface.
-Some of the tasks the Shell performs are listed below.
+The Shell environment is used for a variety of machine configuration operations.
+You can also use the Designer and Runtime environments from the Shell interface.
+Some of the tasks the Shell performs are listed below

-- configure user administration settings - launch utilities such as the touchscreen calibration utility - · import and export files into and out of the device
+- configure user administration settings - launch utilities such as the touchscreen calibration utility - import and export files into and out of the machine

-For detailed information on working in the Shell, refer to Chapter 5, Using the Shell Environment.
+For detailed information on working in the Shell, refer to Using the Shell Environment.